The Poetry of Mathematics

 Published:

-My aim is to create one poem every fortnight and release it every other Wednesday.
-Hopefully you will enjoy the (amateur!) verse maybe learn a thing or two and, with luck, my poetry will improve over the weeks!
+There is no aim in here to be consistent with my poetry writing, but rather when I have time (and inspiration!).
+Hopefully you will enjoy the (amateur!) verse, maybe learn a thing or two, and (with luck) my poetry will improve over time!
 If you feel inspired, have any comments or would just like to have a go yourself, then please do feel free to contact me via email with your query or submission.
 Enjoy!

 * Use of copyrighted material has been deemed "fair dealing" as outlined by UK Government's Exceptions to Copyright